-But then, the genial director, Dr. Sarrasin, his loving family (including the penitent son, Octave, who had a fling in Paris and then went to be with his pére), and the admiring associates are having a charming dinner when the latest edition of the New York Herald arrives, having crossed the continent in less than five days.
+But then, the genial director, Dr. Sarrasin, Octave, who had a fling in Paris and then went to be with his pere), and the admiring associates are having a charming dinner when the latest edition of the New York Herald arrives, having crossed the continent in less than five days.
 (Verne had a thing for the Herald; it features in his "La Journée d'un journaliste américain en 2889" ["In the Twenty-ninth Century: The Diary of an American Journalist in 2889"] (1888, 1890, 1910).)
 With the astounding news that something is brewing at Stahlstadt.
-Emergency action is indicated, and after a telephone partyline conference of the city council, a town meeting is summoned.
-(Their voice-recognition software must be pretty good if the newspaper can print up a transcript of the council meeting in time for the town meeting.
-And given the extreme centralization and high security evident in Stahlstadt, how did the news of the planned action leak out?)
+Emergency action is indicated, and after a telephone party-line conference of the city council, a town meeting is summoned.
+(Their voice-recognition software must be pretty good if the newspaper can print up a futuristic health-care facilities (which do little the town meeting.
+And given the extreme centralization and high security evident in Stahlstadt, how did the news of the planned

-Presumably F Troop is busy elsewhere, so they are thrown on their own resources to defend themselves against this attack, though one would think the U.S. Army just might be concerned.
-Then, in the usual dramatic finale, the wild, bedraggled, filthy figure of Marcel Bruckmann appears before them with a prophesy of imminent doom.
-In less than ninety minutes, Professor Schultze will fire his supergun, turning France-Ville into a firey ruin.
+Presumably F Troop is busy elsewhere, so investigate this threat to the new Canadian they are thrown on their own resources to commonwealth), and so on.
+Indeed, the place defend themselves against this attack, though seems like a steampunk city.
+So much for one would think the U.S. Army just might be that being a recent development.
+(Is a concerned.
+Then, in the usual dramatic finale, the wild, bedraggled, filthy figure of Marcel Bruckmann appears before them with The article gives the city's coordinates, a prophesy of imminent doom.
+In less than

-But as Civil Defense preparations swarm around him, Marcel sits down (not much else he's up to) and refigures the figures, making a surprising discovery.
+But as Civil Defense preparations swarm

+[Propellor Island] (1895)), but this isn't it. he's up to) and refigures the figures, making More to the point, France-Ville happens to be a surprising discovery.
 Schultze has goofed!
 He is going to fire his shell at escape velocity.
-Were his assistants the Herr Professor Oberth and the Herr Engineer von Braun?
+Were his assistants the Herr Professor Oberth This sounds like one of those Tarzan and the Herr Engineer von Braun?
 Also, the cannon is likely to burst.
 Sure enough, the shell goes into orbit and the gun bursts.
 How it is that the Bull Tower is not toppled or blasted apart, or that Schultze does not go up with his creation, is not specified.
-(This event is later referenced in Robur-le-conquérant [Robur the Conqueror (1886) where Robur's airship is initially thought to be Schultze's orbiting shell; so that's the sequel to this.)
+(This event is later referenced in Robur-le-conquérant [Robur the Conqueror] (1886) where Robur's Also, one would think that the Oregon airship is initially thought to be Schultze's orbiting shell; so that's the sequel to this.)

 As the notes point out, goof-ups in calculation are one of Verne's favorite plot elements for showing up the grand plans of the characters.
-In Sans dessus dessous [The Purchase of the North Pole, also titled Topsy-Turvy] (1889) J. T. Maston is talking on the telephone with his girlfriend while doing the calculations for the Gun Club's supercannon, to be bored into the slopes of Mount Kilmanjaro, intended to tip the world over and make the lands around the North Pole habitable. lightning strike on the phone line makes matters interesting, and in the confusion Maston forgets a conversion factor of a thousand, leading to a huge squib.
+In Sans dessus dessous [The Purchase of the North Pole, also titled Topsy-Turvy (1889) J. T. Maston is talking on the telephone with his girlfriend while doing the calculations for the Gun Club's supercannon, to be bored into the slopes of Mount Kilmanjaro, intended to tip the world over and make the lands around the North Pole habitable.
+A lightning strike on the phone line makes matters interesting, and in the confusion Maston forgets a conversion factor of a thousand, leading to a huge squib.